Nominating

 NEACAC leadership provides professional development, opportunities for networking – and some fun!
 Board meetings are designed to conduct NEACAC business and present occasions to discuss issues important to the Association and the profession.
 NEACAC pays all relevant expenses.

-The Nominating Committee is seeking candidates to run for President-elect (from the college side; NEACAC rotates high school/college leaders for this role), Treasurer-elect, Secretary, (7) Delegates (to the NACAC Assembly), and some alternate delegates.
+The Nominating Committee is seeking candidates to run for President-elect (from the collegiate side; NEACAC rotates high school/college leaders for this role) and for Treasurer-elect.

 The open positions are: